• Netizen Cybersecurity Bulletin (October 24th, 2024)

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this email, the actors are appearing as Microsoft.
-The message tells us that we need to sign in to complete our multi-factor authentication because it will expire today.
-It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
+For example, in this email, the actors are appearing as a university professor: Professor Johan H Enslin.
+The message tells us that they are seeking a research assistant to support our project, and that no previous experience is required.
+It seems both urgent and genuine, so why shouldn’t we send them our information?
 Luckily, there’s plenty of reasons that point to this being a scam.

 1. The first warning sign for this email is the sender’s email address.
-While the messaging tells you they are Microsoft, the sender tells a different story: “nhts20to@nhtschool.co.uk” is very clearly not a Microsoft alert bot like they want you to believe.
-Companies that send out alerts through email like this always have a dedicated email address from the trusted domain, in our case it would be microsoft.com, that the alerts send from.
+While the messaging tells you they are a professor, the sender tells a different story: “profjohanhenslin@gmail.com” is very clearly not a professor from a university like they want you to believe.
+Professors sending email in this way will almost always use their .edu email address.

 General Recommendations: